-Building a budget is no small feat, and once it’s completed, it’s something you should be proud of.
-Yet, many people have trouble sticking to a budget, essentially throwing all their hard work out the window as a result of impulse buys, unrealistic expectations, or a lack of discipline.
+Building a budget isn’t hard, but it does require time and effort.
+And once it’s completed, it’s something you should be proud of.
+Yet, many people have trouble sticking to a budget, essentially throwing all their work out the window as a result of impulse buys, unrealistic expectations, or a lack of discipline.
 Here’s a look at some of the reasons budgets can fail and tips for making a budget you can stick to.

-You’ve done the work to put together a budget, and you want to get your finances on track.
-Yet little things can cause a budget to fail, leading to overspending, missed bill payments, and debt.
-What causes budgets to fail?
-Here’s a look at some of the most common reasons:
+Budgeting usually begins with the best of intentions.
+However, it’s all too easy to get sidetracked.
+Temptations and unexpected expenses can cause a budget to go off the rails, leading to overspending, missed bill payments, and debt.
+Here’s a look at some of the most common reasons why budgets fail.

 Lack of Discipline

-It may feel like budgeting and turning your financial life around requires drastic measures.
+Many people think budgeting requires drastic measures.
 For example, if you’ve been living beyond your means and want to rein in your spending, you may decide you must go from spending more than you make to living off half your income.
 But that may not be a viable option, at least at first.
+When you fail, you might give up on budgeting altogether.
 It’s important to set achievable expectations.